open-horizon/open-horizon.github.io/docs/hub/online_installation.md

 ### Followup

-To ensure that the user on the host can see Docker containers, run the following command:
+To ensure that the user on the host can see {{site.data.keyword.docker}} containers, run the following command:

 ```shell
 sudo usermod -aG docker $USER